August 9th, 2018

 Luckily, I also caught up to another SOBO just before the lava and we endured together.
 Having someone to talk to through the miles makes it so much easier.
 I have known of Suvi, a Finnish lady, for quite awhile because she has a Trackleaders profile and a blog.
 I have always been a day or two behind her but she had taken some zeros in Bend.

 We thought we might expire in the furnace of the lava fields.
-At least I have a high tolerance to heat but I couldn’t imagine how Suvi felt, given her origins.
+At least I have a high tolerance to heat but I couldn’t imagine how Suvi felt, given her Scandinavian origins.
 The last few hours and miles stretched into eternity.
 I felt I must be the Mother of Dragons to endure such conditions.

 Like an oasis, the HWY appeared and a NOBO told us of another trail magic cooler.
 Somehow I found the energy to RUN and almost cried when I found a cold coke in the cooler.
 Amazing.

-Even more amazing, another SOBO, Sasafrass, stumbled out of the furnace (we had passed her while she rested) and had a ride coming to pick her up.
+Even more amazing, another SOBO, Sassafras, stumbled out of the furnace (we had unknowingly passed her while she rested) and had a ride coming to pick her up.
 I asked if I could poach on her ride and it was not a problem.
 A NOBO couple had warned me that they had a hard time hitching from this point, so I was relived to find a ride so easily.

 I had to say goodby to Suvi but hoped I would see her down the trail, as we have so much in common.
 We are even nearly the same age.